xiangp126/CrossLv/doc/ffmpeg.md

 <a id=downloadm3u8></a>
 #### download M3U8 and combine all slices to whole video
-for more detailed info, please refer [Teach You to Find M3U8 Manually ](https://github.com/xiangp126/XGot/blob/master/Teach%20You%20to%20Find%20M3U8%20Manually.md)
+for more details, please refer to [Teach You to Find M3U8 Manually ](https://github.com/xiangp126/XGot/blob/master/Teach%20You%20to%20Find%20M3U8%20Manually.md)

 ```bash